nucleartide/ember-defaults/Readme.md

 When starting a new Ember project, I find myself configuring and installing the same things over and over.
-This project intends to be a better starting point for my own use cases, it may or may not work for you.
+This project intends to be a better starting point for my own use cases; it may or may not work for you.

 ## Features

 - fewer dotfiles
 - no semicolons
 - optional curly braces
+- collected wisdom from the Ember community

 ## Includes